Access keys | Skip to primary navigation | Skip to secondary navigation | Skip to content | Skip to footer |

 For the purposes of the Census, an overseas student includes:

-As of 1 July 2016, the Student visa subclass is 500.
+As of 1 July 2016, the student visa subclass is 500.

 Note: The visa subclasses 570 to 576, issued before 1 July 2016, will remain valid until the expiry date given when the visa was granted.